MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/generic.md

 # Generic Github Actions cheatsheet

 ## Basic

-Here we use a standard Checkout action and some install and build steps without extra actions.
+Here we use a standard [Checkout](https://github.com/actions/checkout) action and some install and build steps without installing any extra Actions.
 These steps can be replaced with other shell commands.

 ```yaml
 name: Build